A Guide to Writing Better Sales Emails using the AIDA model

 A – Action

-The AIDA model is one of the longest serving models in marketing and advertising.
-It is effective because it walks your audience through the natural process of making a purchase decision – grabbing their attention, piquing their interest, making them want what you’re selling, and then giving them a means to get it.
+The AIDA model is one of the longest-serving models in marketing and advertising.
+It is effective because it walks your audience through the natural process of making a purchase decision – grabbing their attention, piquing their interest, making them want what you’re selling, and then giving them the means to get it.

 Now, let’s look at how you can put this model to good use in your email marketing campaigns.

 Establishing your purpose right at the beginning and writing it down will help you stay on track.
 If you’re ever tempted to veer off topic, this will bring you right back on course.